-Figure 31.
+Figure 29.
 Installing the hard disk drive adapter into the adapter bracket

-10. Slide the adapter bracket into the optical drive box until it snaps into position.
+10. Slide the hard disk drive adapter bracket into the optical drive box until it snaps into position.

-Figure 32.
+Figure 30.
 Installing the adapter bracket into the optical drive box

-11. Align the screw holes in the optical drive box with the two screws on the VESA mount bracket and then slide the optical drive box to install it on the VESA mount bracket.
+11. Align the two holes in the optical drive box with the two screws on the VESA mount bracket and then slide the optical drive box as shown to install it on the VESA mount bracket.

-Figure 33.
+Figure 31.
 Installing the optical drive box